 Psychiatric-Mental Health Nurses’ Role in Primary Care

 Psychiatric-mental health (PMH) nurses use an essential body of knowledge and skillset to provide ‘whole person’ care to address a range of common health problems, across health settings.
 Supported by their education and licensure, (PMH) nurses not only treat illness, but also partner with their patients to help them achieve their own recovery and wellness goals.
 With emerging models of care and provider shortages, patient populations have the majority of their health needs met in a variety of settings, including integrated care and behavioral health clinics.
-Acknowledging that PMH-advanced practice registered nurses (APRNs) are primary care providers and PMH-registered nurses (RNs) are essential members of the primary care team is crucial to the comprehensive treatment of individuals.
-This acknowledgement is also vital to the development of a workforce that can effectively manage coexisting physical and mental health disorders to meet the growing needs of the population.
+It is APNA’s position that PMH-advanced practice registered nurses (APRNs) are primary mental health care providers and PMH-registered nurses (RNs) are essential members of the primary mental health care team.

 The Institute of Medicine’s report, Primary Care: America’s Health in a New Era (1996), defines primary care as “the provision of integrated, accessible health care services by clinicians who are accountable for addressing a large majority of personal health care needs, developing a sustained partnership with patients, and practicing in the context of family and community” (IOM, 1996, p.
 1).
 This definition of primary care recognizes the need to integrate services and that primary care should address most of an individual’s health care needs.
 This means that primary care occurs in a variety of settings, depending on patient needs and provider services, including in psychiatric-mental health settings.